Sunday Service…………………………. 4 pm

 Job & Life skills

-Revelation House for Women
+Revelation House for Men and Women

 Revelation House for Families